Aidan-McNay/fast-robots-docs/docs/lab3.rst

 ToF sensors.
 While their position may change based on future lab results, I currently plan to have them mounted on the front and side of the car.
-In a maze scenario, this will allow us to see obstacles directly in front of us (most relevant - in the direction of travel) as well as to one side, at the expense of behind us (likely not needed, as it's where we came from) and to the other side (can be achieved by rotation).
+In a maze scenario, this will allow us to see obstacles directly in front of us as well as to one side, at the expense of behind us (likely not needed, as it's where we came from) and to the other side (can be achieved by rotation).